How a French-American Cookbook Author Hosts a Traditional Thanksgiving in Normandy

-Below, she tells us how she creates an authentic (but still stress-free!)
-Thanksgiving abroad.
+Below, she tells us how she hosts an authentic (but still stress-free!)
+Thanksgiving away from home.

 Vintage tableware, glass, metal, natural elements—I love mixing materials when creating a tablescape.
 I find it brings the beauty out of each piece.
 For this table I used my great-grandmother’s plates and mixed them with antique metal army plates and cutlery in silver and wood—and I always have a lot of nature on the table.
 Here you’ll find eucalyptus and small white flowers from the farmers’ market, plus Baby Boo and soft green pumpkins.

 Keep the Tunes Low

 Music is so important during dinner parties!
 I make new playlists on a regular basis, depending on the mood I want to set and the season.
 Don’t hesitate to test the volume and adjust it if necessary so that everyone can hear one another around the table come mealtime.